alanbeyersdorf/GeoMapping/README.md

 # GeoMapping

-# map1.py is the tutorial file
+# map1.py is the tutorial file I completed in the Udemy class
 # OWK_sampling_stations.py is my file in progress

 This is a python project is built off an example application from Ardit Sulce's Udemy Course "The Python Mega Course"